 You put nation above self during your military career.
 Now it’s time to put your needs first.

-Merryl Jones, the Second Chance Lawyer, helps you navigate SSDI and VA Disability benefits in Waco and Temple—so you can secure the life you fought for and earned.
+Merryl Jones, the Second Chance Lawyer, helps you navigate Social Security Disability Insurance (SSDI) even if you have, or are applying for, VA Disability benefits in Waco and Temple—so you can secure the life you fought for and earned.

 How Do SSDI and VA Disability Benefits Affect Each Other?

 You’re allowed to receive payments from both the SSDI and VA disability programs.
 In fact, you could receive either SSDI if you have a substantial work history, or Supplemental Security Income (SSI) if you meet the income limits—along with VA benefits.

 Just because it’s possible doesn’t mean it’s easy.